 Every year Erste Group grants to its board members a bonus program.
-It relates to the services rendered by the board members in this year (i.e. 'service year').
-The actual payments are conditional on Erste Group performance in the service year and the following five years.
-In this respect, they are split into a first tranche and five deferred tranches.
+It relates to the services rendered by the board members in that year.
+The actual payments are conditional on Erste Group's performance in that year and the following five years.
+In this respect, they are split into an upfront tranche and five deferred tranches.
 Fifty percent of the bonuses are paid out in cash and meet the definition other long-term employee benefits in IAS 19.
-The remaining fifty percent depend on changes in the average share price of Erste Group Bank, AG and thus meet the conditions of cash-settled share-based payment in IFRS 2.
+The remaining fifty percent depend on changes in the average share price of Erste Group Bank AG and thus meet the conditions of cash-settled share-based payment in IFRS 2.

-For both parts of the program, the full bonus is recognised as an expense against a liability in the estimated amount in the service year.
+For both parts of the program, the full bonus is recognised as an expense against a liability.
 The liability from the cash-settled share-based payment part is recognised in the balance sheet under 'Other liabilities'.
 The liability from the employee benefit part is recognised in the balance sheet under 'Provisions'.
-The expenses including any subsequent adjustments to the liability reflecting the decisions about the actual amount of the bonuses, fulfilment of performance conditions and share price changes are presented in the statement of income under 'Personnel expenses'.
+The expenses, including any subsequent adjustments to the liabilities, reflecting the decisions about the actual amount of the bonuses, fulfilment of performance conditions and share price changes are presented in the statement of income under 'Personnel expenses'.

-Further details about the bonus program and relevant disclosures about can be found in Note 50 Related-party transaction and principal shareholders, section 'Performance-linked remuneration'.
+Further details about the bonus program are disclosed in Note 42 Related-party transactions and principal shareholders, section 'Performancelinked remuneration'.